Ali Koroy

-Muhammad Ali Koroy (born 18 September 2001) is an Indonesian professional footballer who plays as a winger or forward for Liga 1 club Persikabo 1973.
+Muhammad Ali Koroy (born 18 September 2001) is an Indonesian professional footballer who plays as a winger or forward for Liga 2 club Bhayangkara.

 Club career

+Persipa Pati

+On 2021, Ali Koroy signed a one-year contract with Liga 3 club Persipa Pati.
+He made 12 league appearances and scored 6 goals for Persipa Pati in the 2021 Liga 3.

 Persikabo 1973

 He was signed for Persikabo 1973 to play in Liga 1 in the 2022 season.
 Koroy made his league debut on 27 August 2022 in a match against Madura United at the Gelora Bangkalan Stadium, Bangkalan.

+Sriwijaya

+In August 2023, he was signed for Sriwijaya to play in Liga 2 in the 2023–24 season.
+Koroy made his league debut on 25 September 2023 in a match against PSDS Deli Serdang at the Baharuddin Siregar Stadium, Deli Serdang, also scored his first league goal for the team in a 2–2 draw.